airineivlad/big-data-r/README.md

-# big-data-r
+# Big Data using R

-Big Data Using R - course
+Different notebooks or R markdown using a various problems.